sheaivey/rx5808-pro-diversity/README.md

+Manufactured version of this project can be found at [La Forge FPV](www.laforgefpv.com)

 #Introduction
 The main goal of this project is to add diversity to an already amazing feature set.
 Please see the following video for a quick intro of the project.